LONDON — The Dubai Intl. Film Festival is launching its first film market in the UAE to beef up its industry office.

 An international jury will select the winners out of a shortlist of ten.
-Jerome Paillard, director of Cannes’ film mart, will head up the scheme along with Dubai fest organizers.
+Jerome Paillard, director of Cannes’ film mart, will head up the program along with Dubai fest organizers.

 The Dubai fest also is launching a producers’ networking and training course in conjunction with the European Audiovisual Entrepreneurs, to offer Arab producers development expertise.

 Dubai has been amping up its industry office activities in recent months in an attempt to create a platform for Arab film execs to increase their ties with European and American shingles.